 (1) Utilization list This section defines the utilization pattern of the ventilation system.
 If you have different patterns for different rooms, this is the place to create them.
 They are assigned to the different rooms in the "rooms ventilation"-tab.

-(2) Intermediate results Sums up the intermediate results of the ventilation calculation.
+(2) Intermediate results Sums up the intermediate results of the ventilation calcula- tion.
 This facilitates the design of ventilation systems.
 For the "design air flow rate" the maximum of "supply air per person" and "total extract air demand" is used.
 The "volumetric requirement" is only informative.
 However, WUFI® Passive will show a warning, if the "design air flow rate" is below the "volumetric requirement".
 (3) Additional data Here, a daily operation schedule with different air flow rates and associated running hours must be defined.

-New Create a new element in this list.

-Delete Delete the selected element.

-Copy Copy the selected element.

-Insert Insert a copied element.
-The "Insert Position" specifies

-• "after" the selected element

-• "before" the selected element

-• "exchange" the selected element with the copied

-one
+New Create a new element in this list. Ж Delete Delete the selected element. Сору Copy the selected element.
+2 Insert Insert a copied element.
+The "Insert Position" specifies where the copied element will be positioned.
+Insert Position Controls where a copied element will be inserted: "after" the selected element "before" the selected element "exchange" the selected element with the copied one